 We have discussed the ways in which the brain might represent stimuli across populations of neurons (the binding problem) and enhance processing of important stimuli (attention).
-We have considered how stimulus-processing areas respond differently to attended and non-attended stimuli, and we have examined the brain's attentional control networks.
+We have considered how areas that process stimuli respond differently to attended and non-attended stimuli, and we have examined the brain's attentional control networks.